top of page

 Cymothoe ochreata.jpeg

-Cymothoe ochreata (female underside)
+Cymothoe ochreata (female upper and underside)

 Cymothoe colmanti.jpeg